move-coop/dbt-ngpvan/README.md

     schema_list: ['your_schema']
 ```

 If you have raw NGPVAN data in more than one schema, you can list all of them here and the package will union the same raw tables across all schemas.
+All models include a `source_schema` column so you can differentiate between data coming from different schemas.

 ### _(Optional)_ Step 3: Additional configurations

 There are a number of additional config settings you can use to customize the package to your needs.

 Below are the default settings for these configs and more detail on using them.